stanleymw/hackcmu/res/Level7.md

 However, the robot does not know how to move in this manner, and needs your help!

-**Task:** Using the functions moveNForward and TurnLeft, and loops as needed, have the robot move in an interesting quasi-spiral pattern with the outer dimension being 32.
+**Task:** Using the functions moveNForward and TurnLeft, and loops as needed, have the robot move in an interesting quasi-spiral pattern with the outer dimension being 9 squares.
-The robot should move 32 squares up (its starting orientation is upwards), turn left, move 31 squares leftwards, turn left again, move 30 squares down, and continue in this fashion until it forward just one square.
+The robot should move 8 squares up (its starting orientation is upwards), turn left, move 7 squares leftwards, turn left again, move 6 squares down, and continue in this fashion until it moves forward just one square.

 **Hint:** At every iteration of the robot's motion, what operations occur?